epam/edp-install/docs/operator-guide/add-jenkins-agent.md

 To add a new Jenkins agent, take the steps below:

 1. Run the following command.
-Please be aware that &#8249;edp-project&#8250; is the name of the EDP tenant.
+Please be aware that `edp` is the name of the EDP tenant.

-        kubectl edit configmap jenkins-slaves -n <edp-project>
+        kubectl edit configmap jenkins-slaves -n edp

   !!! note
       On an OpenShift cluster, run the `oc` command instead of `kubectl` one.